Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Ask your butcher if it will arrive with head, feet, and tail.
 There's always somebody who is squeamish about the head, so you might want to cut it off and put it on his plate, raw.
 You may also want to request the liver and heart on the side to make South Carolina hash, but that's another recipe.

 Ask if it will arrive frozen.
+Frozen is better than "fresh" that was killed three weeks ago.
 If so ask if your butcher will defrost it in his walk-in cooler.
 If not, you have a BIIIIIG problem because defrosting must be done in a refrigerator or insulated cooler or in a really clean bathtub with ice water.
 Defrosting can take a week.

 You should not crowd your cooker.
 Make sure you measure the cooking surface and leave room all around before you order.
 You will need to push the coals to the edges of your cooker so they are not directly under the meat or use a heat shield under the carcass (described on my page on building a pit).
 If necessary, you may have to cut off the head, hocks, and feet at the elbows and knees in order to fit.
 But don't throw them away.
 Smoked, hocks and trotters can really put split pea soup and stews over the top.
 And the cheeks (jowels) can be turned into a lean bacon that Italians call guanciale.